alpha-catharsis/ptree/README.md

 The function returns the number of steps not performed, i.e. a return value of 0 indicates that all the requested steps have been successfully performed.

+**NOTE**: Automatic tag ordering affects the result of this function.

 Complexity: O(S), where S is the number of steps performed.

 ### ptree-iter-previous